Lecca/rbx-group-notifications/README.md

-# ROBLOX Group Notifications
+# ROBLOX Groups+
-ROBLOX group notification extension for Firefox.
+Groups+ is a Firefox extension for ROBLOX that adds extra features to groups in ROBLOX.